This post may contain affiliate links. Please see my disclosure policy for more details.

 If the hustle and bustle of the city gets too much, do as Sydneysiders do and escape to “The Royal” for the day.
 With beautiful beaches, coastal hikes and picturesque waterside villages, there’s plenty to keep you occupied.

-If you’re thinking of moving to Sydney, take a look at my post on living in Sydney, covering everything from lifestyle and beaches to property and public transport.
-Whether you’re moving or visiting, be sure to read my Sydney weather guide so you know what to pack, and my comprehensive guide on where to live in Sydney based on my year of house sitting across the city.
+If you’re thinking of moving to Sydney, take a look at my post on living in Sydney, which covers everything from lifestyle and beaches to property and public transport.
+You’ll also find my comprehensive guide on where to live in Sydney useful.